Helen Gandy: Files

-Helen Gandy must have felt quite safe in testifying as she did for who could contradict her?
-Only one other person knew exactly what the files contained and he was dead.
+Helen Gandy must have felt quite safe in testifying as she did, for who could contradict her?
+Only one other person knew exactly what the files contained, and he was dead.

 In J. Edgar Hoover: The Man and His Secrets, Gentry describes the nature of the files: "their contents included blackmail material on the patriarch of an American political dynasty, his sons, their wives, and other women; allegations of two homosexual arrests which Hoover leaked to help defeat a witty, urbane Democratic presidential candidate; the surveillance reports on one of America's best-known first ladies and her alleged lovers, both male and female, white and black; the child molestation documentation the director used to control and manipulate one of the Red-baiting proteges; a list of the Bureau's spies in the White House during the eight administrations when Hoover was FBI director; the forbidden fruit of hundreds of illegal wiretaps and bugs, containing, for example, evidence that an attorney general, Tom C. Clark, who later became Supreme Court justice, had received payoffs from the Chicago syndicate; as well as celebrity files, with all the unsavory gossip Hoover could amass on some of the biggest names in show business."

+Personal life and death

+Gandy lived for decades with Margaret E. Morrow.
+Morrow died on April 16, 1986.